neuefische/wd-flipped-classroom-curriculum/sessions/js-basics/assets/exercise-variant/js-basics.md

 ### Useful Addition: `console.clear()`

-Have you noticed the `console.clear()` in the first line of the Codesandbox example above?
+Have you noticed the `console.clear()` in the first line of the example above?
 This method clears the console, i.e. all outputs before this line are deleted.

 When you start your code with this line, you can be sure the console is cleared every time you